jlleongarcia/jlleongarcia/content/blog/dev-flask.md

 Dash, a **web application framework for Python**, is primarily built on top of Flask.

+{{< callout type="info" >}}
+  I used DASH for building a [Trip Planner as per Historical Weather](https://github.com/JAlcocerT/Py_Trip_Planner/) conditions
+{{< /callout >}}

-It utilizes Flask as its underlying web server and integrates several other libraries and components to facilitate the development of interactive web applications, particularly for data visualization.
+Dash utilizes Flask as its underlying web server and integrates several other libraries and components to facilitate the development of interactive web applications, particularly for data visualization.

 {{< cards cols="2" >}}